harness/canary/packages/ui/README.md

-# Canary
+# Canary UI

-Canary is Harness' Unified Components Library built on top of Shadcn/Radix and TailwindCSS.
+Canary UI is Harness' Unified Component Library built on top of Shadcn/Radix and TailwindCSS.